MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-driver-block-rules.md

 - Hypervisor-protected code integrity (HVCI) enabled devices
 - Windows 10 in S mode (S mode) devices

-The vulnerable driver blocklist is designed to harden systems against third party-developed drivers across the Windows ecosystem with any of the following attributes:
+The vulnerable driver blocklist is designed to help harden systems against third party-developed drivers across the Windows ecosystem with any of the following attributes:

 - Known security vulnerabilities that can be exploited by attackers to elevate privileges in the Windows kernel
 - Malicious behaviors (malware) or certificates used to sign malware